dbt-labs/docs.getdbt.com/website/docs/reference/global-configs/behavior-changes.md

 ## What is a behavior change?

-> The same dbt project code and same dbt commands return one result before the behavior change, and they would return a different result after the behavior change.
+The same dbt project code and the same dbt commands return one result before the behavior change, and they return a different result after the behavior change.

 Examples of behavior changes:
 - dbt begins raising a validation _error_ that it didn't previously.